acritelli/rucksack/README.md

 In general, you simply need to specify `--host ${hostname}` so that Rucksack can connect to a remote host.
 If you specify `localhost` or `127.0.0.1`, Rucksack will not attempt to connect via SSH and will simply shell out local commands.

-Once you launch `rucksack`, you will be taken to a prompt.
+Once you launch Rucksack, you will be taken to a prompt.
 From there, you can run any commands you have defined in your configuration.
 To quit, simply enter the `quit` command.

 ## Configuring